AnoPlib - Animlets are not Particles library - provides a library for rendering small and fast animated effects using openGL.

-There are several particle system implementations.
+But what's the clue?
+Well, there are several particle system implementations.
 Particles are generated, fall or move, disappear after a while and are regenerated.
 All in all very nice.
 Though, what I needed, is something that controls a set of small animated objects; each animation may contain a movement, but this is not mandatory.
 Because a larger number of such animations shall be rendered, each animation should be rendered fast.
 The complete "system" must control animations.

 And well, yes, because "animation" is somehow ambiguous, we name the child "animlet".

-Let's revisit the requirements...
+But let's revisit the requirements...